-There are varied opinions about the effectiveness of holistic treatments; however, many treatment programs incorporate holistic elements into research-based treatment programs to enhance their offerings.
-Still, it can be helpful for people who are seeking this type of treatment to understand what works, what might not work, and what types of holistic programs to look for.
+There are varied opinions about the effectiveness of holistic treatments; however, many treatment programs incorporate alternative or complementary elements into evidence-based treatment programs to enhance their offerings.

 There is a wide variety of treatment types used in holistic treatment.
 According to the American Holistic Health Association, these include:

-The belief is that these practices can help calm the mind, heal the body, soothe the emotions, and strengthen the spirit, together creating an environment that can better help the person to manage triggering situations and decrease cravings.
+The belief is these practices can help calm the mind, heal the body, soothe emotions, and strengthen the spirit—together creating an environment that can better help a person struggling with alcohol or drug addiction to manage triggering situations and decrease cravings.

-The challenge is that there isn’t a lot of scientific research behind these practices.
-As a result, how well they actually do what they are said to do isn’t known yet.
-An article from Psychology Today indicates that there is little known about the effectiveness of the treatments.
-While some, like meditation and yoga, do seem to help for measurable reasons—such as lowering stress levels, which can help manage triggers—others do not have a lot of empirical support.
-Some of the therapies might help simply by making the individual more willing to enter treatment, while others may have no effect at all.
+While some, like meditation and yoga, do seem to provide benefits for measurable reasons—such as lowering stress levels, which can help manage triggers—others do not have a lot of empirical support.
+Some therapies might help simply by making the individual more willing to enter treatment, while others may have no effect at all.

-Because of this, it is important for those who are looking for these elements in a treatment program to research both the practice and the facility providing the care.
+Because of this, it is important for anyone seeking these elements in a treatment program to research both the practice and the facility providing the care.
 By weighing pros and cons of the treatments and the practitioners, an individual entering drug treatment can be more assured of whether or not the alternative therapy will actually help.

-In addition, nutrition and exercise programs can help the body’s neurochemistry by providing needed nutrients, and boosting hormones and neurochemicals that provide natural pleasure, making it less likely that the person will crave drugs.
+In addition, nutrition and exercise programs can help the body’s neurochemistry by providing needed nutrients, and boosting hormones and neurochemicals that provide natural pleasure, decreasing the likelihood of drug or alcohol cravings.

 Other pros of holistic treatments include: